 \section{Abstract}

-Recommender systems play a crucial role in information filtering nowadays.
-Existing recommender systems extract the user preference based on learning the correlation in data, such as behavioral correlation in collaborative filtering, feature-feature, or feature-behavior correlation in click-through rate prediction.
-However, regretfully, the real world is driven by \textit{causality} rather than correlation, and correlation does not imply causation.
-For example, the recommender systems can recommend a battery charger to a user after buying a phone, in which the latter can serve as the cause of the former, and such a causal relation cannot be reversed.
-Recently, to address it, researchers in recommender systems have begun to utilize causal inference to extract causality, enhancing the recommender system.
-In this survey, we comprehensively review the literature on causal inference-based recommendation.
-At first, we present the fundamental concepts of both recommendation and causal inference as the basis of later content.
-We raise the typical issues that the non-causality recommendation is faced.
-Afterward, we comprehensively review the existing work of causal inference-based recommendation, based on a taxonomy of what kind of problem causal inference addresses.
-Last, we discuss the open problems in this important research area, along with interesting future works.
+Recommender systems have become crucial in information filtering nowadays.
+Existing recommender systems extract user preferences based on the correlation in data, such as behavioral correlation in collaborative filtering, feature-feature, or feature-behavior correlation in click-through rate prediction.
+However, unfortunately, the real world is driven by \textit{causality}, not just correlation, and correlation does not imply causation.
+For instance, recommender systems might recommend a battery charger to a user after buying a phone, where the latter can serve as the cause of the former; such a causal relation cannot be reversed.
+Recently, to address this, researchers in recommender systems have begun utilizing causal inference to extract causality, thereby enhancing the recommender system.
+In this survey, we offer a comprehensive review of the literature on causal inference-based recommendation.
+Initially, we introduce the fundamental concepts of both recommender system and causal inference as the foundation for subsequent content.
+We then highlight the typical issues faced by non-causality recommender system.
+Following that, we thoroughly review the existing work on causal inference-based recommender systems, based on a taxonomy of three-aspect challenges that causal inference can address.
+Finally, we discuss the open problems in this critical research area and suggest important potential future works.

 \keywords{Recommender Systems; Causal Inference; Information Retrieval}